 And that is just the tip of the iceberg!

 You can exhibit your data in Excel using a variety of charts and graphs.
 What does that mean?
 It is possible to construct various complex charts and graphs in Excel by making little adjustments to the basic charts.
 Unfortunately, most Excel users don’t experiment with charting methods very much.
-You only need a little more work and can learn to change Excel data to a graph.
+You only need a little more work and can learn to convert Excel data into graph.

 A tool like ChartExpo for Excel has the advantage of being targeted at a specific type of data to boost its readability.
 This article will explain how to use Excel to convert your data into charts.

-But first, here is a closer look into some things.
+But first, here is a closer look at some things.

 Excel has functions that can quickly and conveniently process a lot of data.
-These spreadsheets make it easier to convert Excel data to graph.
+These spreadsheets make it easier to convert Excel data into charts, such as Box and Whisker plots, which are great for visualizing the distribution of data.
 But that is not even the best part.
 These functions are relatively simple, so anyone may use them to examine the data.

 Excel is not just helpful but very necessary for data analysis because of how quickly, efficiently, and accurately it operates.
 It can help you save time while making it easy to analyze data without difficulty.